- Oops!Something went wrong.Please try again later.

 Federal Signal has a low three-year median payout ratio of 20%, meaning that the company retains the remaining 80% of its profits.
 This suggests that the management is reinvesting most of the profits to grow the business.

-Overall, we are quite pleased with Federal Signal's performance.
+On the whole, we feel that Federal Signal's performance has been quite good.
 Particularly, we like that the company is reinvesting heavily into its business, and at a high rate of return.
 Unsurprisingly, this has led to an impressive earnings growth.
 Having said that, the company's earnings growth is expected to slow down, as forecasted in the current analyst estimates.
 To know more about the company's future earnings growth forecasts take a look at this free report on analyst forecasts for the company to find out more.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.